easytarget/MQ-Pro-IO/README.md

 You can make this permanent by, as root, copying `tools/mqpro-status-led.service` to `/etc/systemd/system/`, running `systemctl daemon-reload` then `systemctl enable --now mqpro-status-led.service`.

+Other control options are available, `sudo cat /sys/devices/platform/leds/leds/blue\:status/brightness` shows a list and the current selection.
+Most do not work or are not very useful; ymmv.

 ## Using GPIO
 Providing a full GPIO how-to is beyond the scope of this document, I use GPIOd to do this.
 But have also used direct pinctl control via the `/sys/class/gpio` tree.